momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 | --------------- |-------------------------------------------| -------------------------------------------- |
 | permissions           | List <[Permission](#permission-objects)\> | The permissions to grant to the new token.|

-A TokenScope is an list of [permission objects](#permission-objects).
+A TokenScope is a list of [permission objects](#permission-objects).
 The list can have permissions that are of type [CachePermission](#cachepermission) or [TopicPermission](#topicpermission), and can contain [up to ten](../../manage/limits) permission objects.
 A permission only grants access to the Momento data plane APIs (e.g. `get`, `set`, etc.).
 When an auth token is created with multiple permission objects, any matching permission will grant access.
 For example, if a single token is created with two permission objects:

 1. A permission object that allows ReadWrite access to all caches for the account
 2. A permission object that allows ReadOnly access to cache `foo`